rebeccoder/milestone-project-one/README.md

 -   ### Design
     -   #### Colour Scheme
         -   The main colours used are
+        #c7831d,
+        #442e0c,
+        #fff
+        and #b38540

     -   #### Typography
         -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The Questrial font is the secondry font used throughout the  website with Sans Serif as the fallback, this is also a simple yet effective font type.
     -   #### Imagery
         -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+The images used have been chosen to create a positive feeling as well as be appertising and inviting.

 *   ### Wireframes